rusticlion/Manastorm/manastorm_codebase_dump.md

         if caster and caster.spellSlots and results.currentSlot and caster.spellSlots[results.currentSlot] then
             manaCost = #(caster.spellSlots[results.currentSlot].tokens or {})
         end

+        if params.target == Constants.TargetType.ALL then
             table.insert(events or {}, {
                 type = "APPLY_STATUS",
                 source = "caster",
+                target = "self",
+                statusType = Constants.StatusType.BURN,
+                duration = params.duration or 3.0,
+                tickDamage = params.tickDamage or 2,
+                tickInterval = params.tickInterval or 1.0,

+                -- Visual metadata for VisualResolver
+                affinity = spell and spell.affinity or nil, attackType = spell and spell.attackType or nil, visualShape = spell and spell.visualShape or nil, -- Copy visualShape if present manaCost = manaCost,
+                tags = { BURN = true, DOT = true },
+                rangeBand = caster and caster.gameState and caster.gameState.rangeState or nil,
+                elevation = caster and caster.elevation or nil })
+            table.insert(events or {}, {
+                type = "APPLY_STATUS",
+                source = "caster",
                 target = "enemy",
-            statusType = "burn",
+                statusType = Constants.StatusType.BURN,
                 duration = params.duration or 3.0,
                 tickDamage = params.tickDamage or 2,
                 tickInterval = params.tickInterval or 1.0,

                 -- Visual metadata for VisualResolver
                 affinity = spell and spell.affinity or nil, attackType = spell and spell.attackType or nil, visualShape = spell and spell.visualShape or nil, -- Copy visualShape if present manaCost = manaCost,
                 tags = { BURN = true, DOT = true },
                 rangeBand = caster and caster.gameState and caster.gameState.rangeState or nil,
                 elevation = caster and caster.elevation or nil })
+        else
+            table.insert(events or {}, {
+                type = "APPLY_STATUS",
+                source = "caster",
+                target = params.target or "enemy",
+                statusType = Constants.StatusType.BURN,
+                duration = params.duration or 3.0,
+                tickDamage = params.tickDamage or 2,
+                tickInterval = params.tickInterval or 1.0,

+                -- Visual metadata for VisualResolver
+                affinity = spell and spell.affinity or nil, attackType = spell and spell.attackType or nil, visualShape = spell and spell.visualShape or nil, -- Copy visualShape if present manaCost = manaCost,
+                tags = { BURN = true, DOT = true },
+                rangeBand = caster and caster.gameState and caster.gameState.rangeState or nil,
+                elevation = caster and caster.elevation or nil })
+        end
         return results
     end
 }